jlederluis/iqss-text-organizer/README.md

 #### export

 * `export files` --- exports the full text of all selected documents to a directory.
 * `export tdm` --- exports a term-document matrix for all selected documents.
-This command creates two files; one containing the TDM in the format `filepath, name, number of terms, term_id1: count1, [term_id2: count2], [...]`, and the other containing the vocabulary of all selected documents in the format `term_id, term`.
+This command creates three files; one containing the TDM in the format `filepath, name, number of terms, term_id1: count1, [term_id2: count2], [...]`, one containing the vocabulary of all selected documents in the format `term_id, term`, and one containing the metadata values of all selected documents.
+* `export metadata` --- exports a CSV file containing the metadata values of each selected document

 #### view